Blog>Trade>Finance>How to read a financial statement

 Cash flow from operating activities

-This is cash from running your business and providing your services, e.g. the receipt of paid invoices, paying wages, making income tax payments, and so on.
+This is cash from running your business, e.g. the receipt of paid invoices, paying wages, making income tax payments etc.

 Cash flow from investing activities